What Are Banks In South Korea?

 Shinhan Bank is one of the top banks in South Korea.
 It was established in the year 1982, around 35 years ago.
-Around 13,400 employees work here.
+About 13,400 employees work here.
 They have a presence in over 19 countries.
 Only in South Korea, Shinhan Bank has over 900 offices.
 Shinhan Bank is the main subsidiary of Shinhan Financial Group.
-At the end of June, 2017, the total assets acquired by Shinhan Bank were KRW 413.911 trillion.
-Its head-quarter is also located in Seoul.
+At the end of June 2017, the total assets acquired by Shinhan Bank were 413.911 trillion KRW.
+Its headquarter is also located in Seoul.

 #3.
 NongHyup Bank:

 NongHyup Bank (NH) is the subsidiary of NongHyup Financial Group.
-It was established quite recently, in the year 2012, around 5 years ago.
-NongHyup Financial Group is fully owned by National Agricultural Cooperative Federation (NACF).
-NH Bank has around 1200 branches in South Korea.
-And its focus is on commercial banking services.
-At the end of June, 2017, the total assets acquired by NongHyup Bank were KRW 381.600 trillion.
-Its head-quarter is also located in Seoul.
+It was established in 2012, 10 years ago.
+NongHyup Financial Group is owned by the National Agricultural Cooperative Federation (NACF).
+NH Bank has around 1200 branches in South Korea, focusing on commercial banking services.
+At the end of June 2017, the total assets acquired by NongHyup Bank were 381.600 trillion KRW.
+The headquarters is also located in Seoul.

 #4.
 Hana Financial Group:

-Hana Financial Group was established in the year 1971, around 46 years ago.
-It is the fourth largest commercial bank in South Korea.
-At the end of June, 2017, the total assets acquired by this bank were KRW 349.045 trillion.
+Hana Financial Group was established in 1967, around 55 years ago.
+It is the fourth-largest commercial bank in South Korea.
+At the end of June 2017, the total assets acquired by this bank were 349.045 trillion KRW.
 Its head-quarter is also located in Seoul.
-Around 21,700 employees are employed in Hana Financial Group.
-It operates through a whopping 1100 branches in South Korea and it has 150 branches in 24 countries.
+Around 21,700 employees are employed in the Hana Financial Group.
+It operates through a whopping 1,100 branches in South Korea and 150 in 24 countries.

 #5.
 Korea Development Bank:

-Korean Development Bank (KDB) was established in the year 1954, around 63 years ago.
-There are around 3500 employees that work in KDB.
-The head-quarter of KDB is located in Seoul.
-KDB has a network of 80 domestic branches and it is one of the top banks in South Korea in terms of total assets acquired.
-From the last received data, we found out that KDB has acquired around KRW 309.5 trillion of total assets.
+Korean Development Bank (KDB) was established in 1954, around 68 years ago.
+There are approximately 3,200 employees as of Dec 2018 that work in KDB.
+The headquarters of KDB is located in Seoul.
+KDB has a network of 80 domestic branches.
+It is one of the top banks in total assets acquired.
+We found out from the last data that KDB has obtained around $233.9 billion of total assets as of Dec 2018.

 #6.
 Woori Bank:

-It is one of the largest banks in South Korea in terms of total assets acquired.
-At the end of June, 2017, the total assets acquired by this bank were KRW 316.065 trillion.
-Its head-quarter is also located in Seoul.
+Among the national and foreign banks in South Korea, it is one of the largest banks in terms of total assets acquired.
+As of 2019, the total assets acquired by this bank were 361,981 billion.
+The headquarters is also located in Seoul.
 It is quite an old bank.
-It was established in the year 1899, around 118 years ago.
-It serves around 21 million customers and it has a network of 1000 domestic branches.
-Woori bank has the largest global network among all Korean banks.
+It was established in the year 1899, around 123 years ago.
+It serves about 21 million customers and has a network of 1,000 domestic branches.
+Woori Bank has the largest global network among all Korean banks.